SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/view-statistics.md

 > [!TIP]
 > Click the **Refresh** button to update the mailing statistics.

-Once your mailing is finished, you can see how your mailing performed in the **Summary** tab.
+After your mailing is finished, you can see how your mailing performed in the **Summary** tab.

 ![After mailing is sent, check the Summary tab to get an overview over how well the mailing did -screenshot][img2]